vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 - Deploy the VKS Cluster(s).
 - Deploy the Tanzu Packages on the VKS Cluster(s).

-The data flow of packages, binaries and images between the internet connected and air-gapped environment can be summerised by the image below -
+The data flow of packages, binaries, and images between the internet-connected and air-gapped environment can be summarized by the picture below -

 ![image](/airgapped/harbor-dataflow.png)

-## Terminiology
+## Terminology
-* **Bootstrap registry** An OCI compliant Harbor registry that is deployed on the vCenter that will have the Supervisor(s) enabled.
-This Harbor registry will be used exclusively to upload the binaries necessary to enable Contour and Harbor Supervisor services.
+* **Bootstrap registry** An OCI-compliant Harbor registry will be deployed on the vCenter.
+This registry will be used exclusively to upload the binaries necessary to enable Contour and Harbor Supervisor services on the Supervisor.
 It will not be utilized for any other purpose.
 * **Platform registry** A Harbor Supervisor Service that performs all functionalities of an Enterprise grade Platform registry.

 ## Bill of Materials
-Besides the BOM referenced in the primary air-gapped document, we will be leveraging the following additional componenets -
+Besides the BOM referenced in the primary air-gapped document, we will be leveraging the following additional components -

 |Component|Version|Sample Hostname|
 |---------|-------|----------------------------------|